yoonchee/cycleseoul/README.md

-# rides
+# Seoul Cycle
 Seoul Cycling Guide

-Collection of popular cycling routes in Seoul.
+Collection of popular cycling routes in and around Seoul.